One of the biggest topics in positive psychology is character strengths.

 2. Core Quadrants

 This worksheet is for individual use and guides you through examining your strengths and considering how it influences your relationships with others.
-Find the Core Quadrants worksheet in the Positive Psychology Toolkit and follow the steps below to give it a shot.
+Take a blank sheet and divide it into four quarters.

 Step one: identify a core quality (aka a strength).
-If you need help determining your core quality, ask yourself these questions:
+If you need help to determine your core quality, ask yourself these questions: